 - Co-op: everyone involved pulls money together to start and run an enterprise.
 Everyone shares equally in profits and losses.
 Everyone gets to speak at regularly scheduled meetings and everyone’s votes are counted real-time so that decision is made by end of meeting.
 Decisions include: capital allocation, production

-6. machinery/automation: how that be dealt with is one of the main differences between established capitalist model and Marxian model.
+6. machinery/automation: how that is dealt with is one of the main differences between established capitalist model and Marxian model.
 A Marxian business would view machine/automation as a positive for all involved: reduced working hours or extra profits/benefits to share.

 7. competition: Capitalist model allows businesses to buy out competition, leaving monopolies as a result.
 Marxian business model would discourage or outlaw buy outs, encouraging